tonethar/IGME-230-GDD-Master/notes/web-service-app-starters.md

 ## III.
 Anime Schedule Finder API
 - The Jikan Unofficial MyAnimeList API docs can be found here: https://jikan.docs.apiary.io/#introduction/announcement-2nd-sept,-2019
 - This API does not currently require an API key
+- This API has a lot of endpoints!

 ```html
 <!DOCTYPE html>